• About UPF-BSM

 Faculty

 Lessons will be imparted by world-class international practitioners and key opinion leaders in the ART field.
-The Teaching Faculty is formed by Professors of the UPF Barcelona School of Management, scientists, physicians, and embryologists from Clínica Eugin and invited Professors from other institutions, all of them with renowned expertise.
+The Teaching Faculty is formed by Professors of the UPF Barcelona School of Management, scientists, physicians, and embryologists from Eugin Group and invited Professors from other institutions, all of them with renowned expertise.

 Academic directors